Why Your Business Needs Native Integration

 Disadvantages of Native Integration

 Native integration probably sounds too good to be true.
-But like any innovation, there’s a pros and cons list to level out the playing field.
+But like any innovation, there are pros and cons to level out the playing field.
 Here are the cons.

 Efficiency

 Though scalability is the ultimate goal of using native integration, there are some nuances.
-For instance, native integration is a more complicated process than relying on some popular iPaaS consumer app.
+For instance, native integration is a more complicated process than relying on a popular iPaaS consumer app.

 Indeed, the whole point is to reap the benefits of more customization.
 But to devote so much effort to a project for every system you need to integrate is a reality you would be wise to consider.